CAPTAINxNEMO/calc-wizard/README.md

   - `windowed`: Build the app without opening a terminal/console window.
   - `icon`: Embed the custom application icon.
   - `add-data`: Includes the icon file in the build and places it in the current directory (.) inside the executable.
+  - `name`: Specify the file name for the executable.

 - The executable will be found in the `dist/` folder.